AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 - Middle trackpoint key works only as middle mouse button.
 See [acidanthera/bugtracker#2263](https://github.com/acidanthera/bugtracker/issues/2263).
 - Several keys require (re)mapping.
 Some Fn keys work even outside of OS, most will require YogaSMC and BrightnessKeys.

+VoodooRMI is not strictly required, everything works without it.
+It fixes an old issue (present both in windows an linux): pressing touchpoint buttons freezes touchpad for half a second.

 Note: VoodooRMI requires *only* VoodooRMI, RMII2C and bundled VoodooInput kexts.
 No VoodooSMBus parts.
 See kexts part of [README.md](../README.md).

 ## Pen